 Make your Own Luck…

-It’s a tough world out there for squirrels.
 Don’t count on the albino squirrel—make your own luck!
-Access the following Sanger Learning Center resources to ensure you meet your academic goals.
+Take advantage of free Sanger Learning Center resources to ensure you meet your academic goals.